rocklobster-in/swv/rules/README.md

 ## maxfilesize

 A `maxfilesize` rule verifies that the size of the file object value of the field specified by the `field` property is not larger than the size specified by the `threshold` property.

+## stepnumber

+A `stepnumber` rule verifies that the field specified by the `field` property is empty or has a numerical value that matches one of the allowed values calculated based on the `base` and `interval` properties.
+Specifically, when the field value is equal to the base value plus an integral multiple of the interval value, the rule is validated.

+Both the `base` and `interval` properties must have an integer or a floating-point number value.
+The use of an `any` keyword, which HTML supports as the `step` attribute value, is not supported.

 ## all